March 17 - Zero Tax Increase

 How Will The Money Be Utilized?

 Collected revenue will help fund day-to-day operations of our schools, such as teachers, technology, utilities, and classroom supplies.
-Money WILL NOT be used for construction of a new high school.
+Money WILL NOT be used for the construction of a new high school.

 What Happens If It Fails?

-Failure would have a devastating affect and the need does not go away.
+Failure would have a devastating effect and the need does not go away.
 In fact, if we do not secure these funds prior to the expiration of this levy, then the district cannot provide the educational programming and services to our students that the Beavercreek community expects.

 What The Levy Is Worth